trevortombe/TradeMap/README.md

 Province-level exports and imports, to and from the United States: https://www.ic.gc.ca/app/scr/tdst/tdo/crtr.html?&productType=NAICS&lang=eng

 Province-level GDP: There is no official nominal GDP for 2016 yet.
 I use the current price 2015 GDP from http://www5.statcan.gc.ca/cansim/a26?lang=eng&id=3840038 and then infer the 2016 levels using RBC's latest provincial outlook.
 Specifically, the forecast nominal GDP growth for 2016 from http://www.rbc.com/economics/economic-reports/pdf/provincial-forecasts/provtbl.pdf

+The North American shapefile is from the USGS: https://catalog.data.gov/dataset/usgs-small-scale-dataset-north-american-atlas-political-boundaries-200406-shapefile